All Episodes

 Obama's still speaking.

-They had so many hopes invested in this speech, and I'm gonna be eager to see what they say about it.
+And I'm going to be eager to see what they say about it.

-Now he just said, My vision works for the middle class.
+Now, he just said, my vision works for the middle class.

 This is a guy who just said the private sector is doing fine.

-Wealth for median families is down forty percent under Obama, median families middle class.
+We just had the news today, this week, wealth for median families is down 40% under Obama, median families, middle class.

 Family net worth has plummeted under Obama.

-Whoever's writing these speeches is writing them in a vacuum.
+That news this week, whoever's writing these speeches is writing them in a vacuum.

 My vision works for the middle class.

-This is what Carvel said.
+This is what Carville said, don't do.

 Do not try to say positive things about the economy.